ocassidydev/nanonow/README.md

   - When the hamburger menu is active for small viewports and the page is loaded, the hamburger icon can take a moment to load in and the button is momentarily thinner that it should be.
 This is likely because the icon is accessed from font-awesome.
 A solution to avoid this could be to render the hamburger icon with 3 grey spans instead.
   - Low contrast between background of figures and the hamburger menu on small viewport sizes.
 Put a border on the bottom of the hamburger button to make distinction clearer.
   - The applications landing page displayed poorly on mobile as the text was too wide.
+  - On some small viewports the homepage headline text would not display well.

 &nbsp;
 ### Validator Testing